paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2011-07-18-the_architecture_of_brasilia.md

 ## Strong lines, contrasting Curves

-{% include 'figure' with '/images/2011/07/the_architecture_of_brasilia/lines.jpg'
+{% render 'figure' with '/images/2011/07/the_architecture_of_brasilia/lines.jpg'
   caption: 'Brasília’s signature building, the National Congress, beautifully demonstrates the contrast of strong linear shapes against graceful curves.
 Shown here is the dome of the Chamber of the Deputies resting upon the shallow base of the building.
 Photograph: [Christoph Diewald](https://www.flickr.com/photos/chris_diewald/2656782975/).'
   alignment: 'bleed'
 %}